migtools/mig-operator/docs/direct_mig_requirements.md

 7. The two spec flags in MigPlan CR - `indirectImageMigration` and `indirectVolumeMigration` , both of these flags need to be set to `false` for Direct Migration to be executed.

+**Note:** The Direct Migration feature of MTC uses Rsync utility, for more details pertaining to its usage, configuration and know issues please refer the [Rsync Configuration](usage/RsyncConfiguration.md) document.